Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 - SLR McLaren: The limited-edition SLR supercar, produced from 2003 to 2010, featured ABC suspension as standard.

-It’s worth noting that not all versions of these models were equipped with ABC suspension and the availability of the system varied by model year and market.
-If you are considering purchasing a Mercedes-Benz with an ABC suspension, it is recommended to consult with a knowledgeable dealer or mechanic to determine whether the particular vehicle you are interested in has this feature.
+It’s worth noting that not all versions of these models were equipped with ABC suspension, and the availability of the system varied by model year and market.
+If you are considering purchasing a Mercedes-Benz with ABC suspension, it is recommended that you consult with a knowledgeable dealer or mechanic to determine whether the particular vehicle you are interested in has this feature.

 What is a Mercedes ABC System?

-Mercedes ABC System or Active Body Control System is a computer-controlled hydraulic suspension System that allows a smooth control of the vehicle’s body motions and thus eliminates body roll in many driving situations.
+The Mercedes ABC System, also known as the Active Body Control System, is a computer-controlled hydraulic suspension System that allows for smooth control of the vehicle’s body motions, thereby eliminating body roll in many driving situations.
 Cornering, accelerating, and braking.

-It is a test that lets your Mercedes-Benz mimic the movement of a bucking bronco to check the performance of ABC components.
+It is a test that allows your Mercedes-Benz to mimic the movement of a bucking bronco, checking the performance of ABC components.
 A Mercedes-Benz diagnostic tool will activate the pump to send hydraulic fluid to every suspension strut, continuously adjusting each side of the suspension until each has reached its maximum adjustment.

 Although the system would get rid of air over time, you can carry this test or expedite the process using the ride height button to cycle through the levels about fifteen times.